Transia-RnD/XrplCSharp/README.md

 ### Mailing Lists

-We have a low-traffic mailing list for announcements of new `xrpl.c` releases.
+We have a low-traffic mailing list for announcements of new `XrplCSharp` releases.
 (About 1 email per week)

 + [Subscribe to xrpl-announce](https://groups.google.com/g/xrpl-announce)